jauntywunderkind/voodoo-opt/README.md

-# dbus-starter
+# voodoo-opt

-> a small library to accelerate dbus-native development
+> a hacky toolkit for working with option parameter objects